Master P: Film and television career

 Since 1997, Master P has been in numerous feature and straight-to-DVD films, as well as television shows.
-His filmography includes Uncle P, Uncle Willy's Family, Soccer Mom, Gone in 60 Seconds, Hollywood Homicide, Toxic, Foolish, and '.
-In 1999, he had a small run in World Championship Wrestling (WCW), where he led a professional wrestling stable called The No Limit Soldiers in a feud with Curt Hennig's The West Texas Rednecks.
-Master P also starred in Romeo! alongside his son Romeo Miller on the children's network Nickelodeon from 2003 to 2006.
+His filmography I Got the Hook Up, Soccer Mom, Gone in 60 Seconds, Hollywood Homicide, Toxic, and Foolish.
+Master P also starred in the Nickelodeon sitcom Romeo! alongside his son Romeo, which aired from 2003 to 2006.
 He was also a contestant on Dancing with the Stars, replacing Romeo who dropped out due to an injury.
 He partnered with Ashly DelGrosso and received a total score of 8 out of 30 for his pasodoble, the lowest score in the show's history.
 He was eliminated in Week 4.

 In 1999, Miller starred alongside Eddie Griffin in the hit film Foolish.

-As reported in March 2011, Miller planned to star in a new film with his protégé Gucci Mane, titled Get Money.
+Reported in March 2011, Miller planned to star in a film with Gucci Mane, under the name Get Money.
 The film, set for release through No Limit, would be based on Miller's book of the same name.

 On June 10, 2015, it was announced that Master P and his family would be starring in their own reality show titled Master P's Family Empire.
 It is scheduled to be aired on Reelz sometime in November.

 Writing

+Miller intended to publish a book titled Animal Cruelty, which was publicly advertised as forthcoming by June 1998; however, by January 1999, the book was scrapped.

 On September 1, 2007, Miller released his first book, titled Guaranteed Success.

 Pro wrestling

-In 1999, The No Limit Soldiers appeared on WCW Monday Nitro feuding with The Filthy Animals and The West Texas Rednecks.
+In 1999, he had a small run in World Championship Wrestling (WCW), where he led a professional wrestling stable, the No Limit Soldiers, in a feud with Curt Hennig's the West Texas Rednecks and the Filthy Animals.

 On October 8, 2019, it was reported and confirmed that Master P purchased ownership in Brooklyn, New York-based independent wrestling promotion House of Glory.

-Controversy

-The lyrics of Miller's "Brick to a Million" have been interpreted as intentionally disrespectful to rappers Kanye West and Lil Wayne.
-Miller denied that it was a diss track directed at them, and claimed it was in response to a radio station employee's remark that his career was over, and that it "ain't a diss.
-I never made a diss record."
+On April 23, 2025, he made an appearance on AEW Dynamite.